indyjosh/indyjosh/README.md

 - 👋 Hi, I’m @indyjosh
-- 👀 I’m interested in user story mapping
+- 👀 I’m interested in story mapping
-- 🌱 I’m currently learning version control
 - 💞️ I’m looking to collaborate on CardBoardit.com
 - 📫 How to reach me joshcolter@gmail.com